 top of page

-Hannah is currently an Assistant Professor (Fixed-Term) at Michigan State University.
+Hannah has most recently worked as a Marketing Designer at Coyote Logistics and an Assistant Professor (Fixed-Term) at Michigan State University.
 She holds an MFA in Studio Art from Michigan State and a BS in Fiber Science from Cornell University.
-Since beginning her masters, she has been a recipient of the Dissertation Completion Fellowship (DCF), the Special College Research Abroad Monies (SCRAM), summer fellowships within the art department, the Research/Professional Development Travel Fellowship, the MSU Museum Summer Professional Internship, and the Residential College of Arts and Humanities Undergraduate Teaching Fellowship.
+Since beginning her masters, she has been a recipient of the Dissertation Completion Fellowship (DCF), the Special College Research Abroad Monies (SCRAM), summer fellowships within the art department, the Research/Professional Development Travel Fellowship, the MSU Museum Professional Internship, The Residential College of Arts and Humanities Undergraduate Teaching Fellowship, and the Mary Louise Gephart Donnell Fellowship.
 She served on the Graduate Committee and Foundations Ad Hoc Committee, and has taught as an instructor-of-record for foundational studio and graphic design courses at MSU.

 bottom of page